dahlia/fedify/docs/manual/actor.md

 ---
 description: >-
-  You can register an actor dispatcher so that Fedify can dispatch an appropriate actor by its bare handle.
+  You can register an actor dispatcher so that Fedify can dispatch an appropriate actor by its identifier.
 This section explains how to register an actor dispatcher and the key properties of an actor.
 ---